leonidya/Neural_network---classify_images/README.md

 In this code I create neural network with few hidden layers to classify images in Fashion MNIST dataset.
 Then I “Play” with the number of the hidden layers and size of each layer.
 For each case, I measure:

 i.
-The total number of network parameters ii.
-The network accuracy on the training and validation set (for each batch). iii.
+The total number of network parameters.

+ii.
+The network accuracy on the training and validation set (for each batch).

+iii.
 Training and inference times.